ncats/molvec/README.md

        serially parse all the image files inside the given directory and write out a new mol file for each image named
        $image.file.mol the new files will be put in the directory specified by outDir

+          $molvec -dir /path/to/directory -outSdf /path/to/output.sdf

+       serially parse all the image files inside the given directory and write out a new sdf file to the given path that contains all the structures from the input image directory

+          $molvec -dir /path/to/directory -outSdf /path/to/output.sdf -parallel 4

+       parse in 4 concurrent parallel thread all the image files inside the given directory and write out a new sdf file to the given path that contains all the structures from the input image directory

           $molvec -dir /path/to/directory -parallel 4

        parse in 4 concurrent parallel threads all the image files inside the given directory and write out a new mol file for